 This article demonstrates how to connect to a MySQL database using Node.js and the node-mysql package.
 It includes a code sample you can use in your own projects.

 Learn how to connect to a MySQL database using either the DBI (Database Interface) module or the legacy MySQL module using Perl.

 Learn how to how to import MySQL databases and export MySQL databases.
 If you already have a database that you want to install on an A2 Hosting server, or you want to back up your database, this article shows you how as well as how to troubleshoot any potential issues.

 Learn how to do common MySQL administration tasks from the command line.
 This article covers how to create and delete MySQL users, databases, and tables.
 Please note that this article only applies to unmanaged products.

 Learn how to convert the time zone in MySQL by using the CONVERT_TZ function to another time zone in this article.

 When you view MySQL databases in phpMyAdmin or by using the mysql command-line program, you may also notice an information_schema database.
-Learn about this database and its purpose here.
+This article explains what this database is and its purpose.

-MySQL server may run out of memory or not start at all on a server with limited memory.
-Learn how to work around this problem by making changes to the my.cnf file.
+MySQL server may run out of memory or not start at all on an unmanaged server with limited memory.
+This article covers how to work around this problem by making changes to the my.cnf file.

 Due to the nature of shared hosting environments, some MySQL privileges are restricted on user accounts.
 This means some MySQL features, such as the Event Scheduler, are not available on shared hosting accounts.
 Learn more here.

-Learn how to set up and invoke MySQL stored functions and procedures on your A2 Hosting account.
+Learn how to create and execute MySQL stored functions and procedures on your A2 Hosting account.

 MySQL views enable you to store predefined queries.
-Learn how to create and use them on your A2 Hosting account.
+Learn how to create and use them on your A2 Hosting account in this article.

 MySQL triggers are a powerful tool that you can use to add advanced database functionality.
-Learn how to create and use them here.
+Learn how to create and use them in this article.

-This article demonstrates some ways to determine the size of MySQL databases and tables by using the phpMyAdmin web interface or the command-line "mysql" program.
+This article demonstrates how to check the size of MySQL databases and tables by using the phpMyAdmin web interface or the command-line "mysql" program.

 Learn how to repair MySQL tables and databases.
 This article covers how to run mysqlcheck, and engine-specific diagnostics with myisamchk and the InnoDB recovery process.
 Please note that this article only applies to accounts that have root access to the server.

-The MySQL slow query log tp help you determine which database queries take a long time to run.
+The MySQL slow query log can help you to determine which database queries take a long time to run.
 This article shows how to enable the slow query log from the command line.

 There are scenarios such as data migration or site development where you may want to rename a MySQL database.
 Although MySQL itself does not provide a way to rename a database in one operation, you can do this using other methods.
 Learn how to rename a database from cPanel and the command line in this article.

 Port 3306 is open on some Linux distributions after you install MySQL on an unmanaged server.
 This article demonstrates how to restrict access to port 3306, or how to block it altogether, with two methods: disabling MySQL networking and configuring firewall rules.

 Learn how to install phpMyAdmin locally on a managed hosting account with Softaculous or with a manual installation.
 You may want to do this if you need to run a version of phpMyAdmin newer than the version included with cPanel.